KiselAnton/epistula/DEV_GUIDE.md

 - Update relevant docs (README, backend/ARCHITECTURE.md, USER_GUIDE.md, or other docs)
 - Run the full test suite locally and ensure green
 - Rebuild and restart the app to validate end-to-end

+Continuous Integration (CI):

+- The GitHub Actions workflow enforces that if backend code changes, tests must change too (PRs and direct pushes)
+- Backend tests run under Python 3.14 with coverage; build fails if coverage drops below a minimum threshold (currently 70%)
+- Coverage is uploaded to Codecov if configured

 Helper scripts to enforce the flow: